mtkirby/mkrecon/README.md

 If you want to use openvas, change the password variable in the openvasScan function.

-Usage: ~/mkrecon.sh <IP or host>
+Usage: ~/mkrecon.sh "IP or host"
-Output files are placed in /root/mkrecon/<IP or host>
+Output files are placed in /root/mkrecon/"IP or host"

 The mkbash file contains my customized bash environment plus a couple functions: